 Where do you start if you want to do omnichannel with HCP engagement?
 Assemble your salesforce team and map out the stages that your customers go through, from the beginning of their journey all the way to being a brand ambassador.
-Gaurav Kandhari’s guest, Melissa Fellner, the Global Franchise Head of Novartis Technology, is back to give you practical tips on implementing omnichannel for your business.
+Gaurav Kandhari’s guest, Melissa Fellner, an executive pharma marketer, is back to give you practical tips on implementing omnichannel for your business.

 Start thinking about how to measure outcomes of customer engagement versus outcomes of sales.
 It’s not a diagnostic with click rates or engagements; it’s all about behavior change.
 If you want to know more about how to do omnichannel, this episode is for you.
 Tune in!

 Watch the episode here

 Listen to the podcast here

 Episode Two: Omnichannel HCP Engagement With Melissa Fellner